HERA-Team/hera_opm/docs/config_files.md

 ### mem

-The required memory for each task.
+The required memory for each task, in MB.
 This is for scheduling purposes to avoid oversaturating computational resources available.
 However, on local compute environments, there is no hard limit imposed (that is, if your task requires more memory than the amount specified, it is not killed).
-That said, it is better to overestimate the memory required, to avoid instances of tasks having insufficient memory, and terminating early. **NOTE**: This feature is not currently implemented.
+That said, it is better to overestimate the memory required, to avoid instances of tasks having insufficient memory, and terminating early.

 ### cpu

 The number of CPU cores that should be reserved for a given task.
-Unless you have explicitly made your task parallel (using OpenMP, MPI, or other parallelization framework), this should always be 1. **NOTE**: This feature is not currently implemented.
+Unless you have explicitly made your task parallel (using OpenMP, MPI, or other parallelization framework), this should always be 1.

 ### Replacement